 Samsung Pay first became available on the Samsung Galaxy S6, S6 Edge, S6 Edge Plus, and Note 5 devices, and required an over-the-air update to work.
 In 2016, the Galaxy S7 and Galaxy S7 Edge were added to the list.
 Once you’ve added credit, debit, and loyalty cards, you open the Samsung Pay app with a swipe, choose the card you want to use, and authenticate the purchase with your fingerprint.

-Just like most forms of mobile payments, Samsung Pay will use Near Field Communications (NFC) to make payments at point-of-sale systems that accept tap-to-pay.
-However, unlike Apple Pay and Google Wallet, Samsung Pay will leverage the same technology standard credit cards use, called Magnetic Secure Transmission (MST), which will let the system work at most cash registers, regardless of whether or not they accept NFC payments.
+Just like most forms of mobile payments, Samsung Pay uses Near Field Communications (NFC) to make payments at point-of-sale systems that accept tap-to-pay.
+However, unlike Apple Pay and Google Wallet, Samsung Pay leverages the same technology standard credit cards use, called Magnetic Secure Transmission (MST), which will let the system work at most cash registers, regardless of whether or not they accept NFC payments.
 So long as the register accepts mag-stripe credit cards, which is something that nearly every single cash register can do, Samsung Pay should work.

 Article originally published in June 2015.
 Julian Chokkattu, Kyle Wiggers, Williams Pelegrin, Christian de Looper, Robert Nazarian, and Andy Boxall have contributed to this report.
-Updated on 02-09-2017 by Christian de Looper: Added news that Samsung Pay is now widely available in Thailand.
+Updated on 04-28-2017 by Adam Ismail: Added United Arab Emirates, Switzerland, Sweden, and Hong Kong to list of supported countries.